Valley View is undergoing a transformation.

 Our team is strategically targeting areas for manual work, those that require heavy equipment and the areas where we can use prescribed burning to encourage native plant growth and suppress invasive species.
 But it’s not just about removal; we actively replant diverse native species, to create a more resilient and self-sustaining ecosystem.

-This restoration project is also a great opportunity for community engagement.
+Restoration is also a great opportunity for community engagement.
 Work days and hands-on restoration work not only improves Valley View, but also fosters a sense of ownership and responsibility for the land we all enjoy.
 Grant dollars, individual donors, partner organizations and our fantastic volunteers dedicate the necessary resources, expertise and muscle to make this all happen!

-- Orphra Ann Gatch Foundation
+- Orpha Ann Gatch Foundation

 - US Fish & Wildlife Service